-10 (1) Revise or impose additional conditions of community supervision 11 in order to minimize the risk to the public from the continued presence 12 of the individual in the community;
+(1) Revise or impose additional conditions of community supervision in order to minimize the risk to the public from the continued presence of the individual in the community;

-(2) Forward to the Attorney General or the county attorney in the county where the individual resides a request to initiate a criminal prosecution for failure to comply with the terms of community supervision; or

-17 (3) Forward to the county attorney or Attorney General a 18 recommendation that civil commitment proceedings be instituted with 19 respect to the individual.

-20 Sec.
-19. Section 83-174.05, Reissue Revised Statutes of Nebraska, is 21 amended to read:

-22 83-174.05 Failure to comply with the conditions of community 23 supervision imposed by the Division of Parole Supervision Office of 24 Parole Administration is a Class IV felony for the first offense and a 25 Class III felony for any subsequent offense.
+(2) Forward to the Attorney General or the county attorney in the county where the individual resides a request to initiate a criminal prosecution for failure to comply with the terms of community supervision; or (3) Forward to the county attorney or Attorney General a recommendation that civil commitment proceedings be instituted with respect to the individual.
+Sec.
+19. Section 83-174.05, Reissue Revised Statutes of Nebraska, is amended to read: 83-174.05 Failure to comply with the conditions of community supervision imposed by the Division of Parole Supervision Office of Parole Administration is a Class IV felony for the first offense and a Class III felony for any subsequent offense.

-26 Sec.
-20. Section 83-184, Revised Statutes Cumulative Supplement, 27 2016, is amended to read:
+Sec.
+20. Section 83-184, Revised Statutes Cumulative Supplement, 2016, is amended to read:

-83-184 (1) When the conduct, behavior, mental attitude, and conditions indicate that a person committed to the department and the general society of the state will be benefited, and there is reason to believe that the best interests of the people of the state and the person

-1 committed to the department will be served thereby, in that order, and 2 upon the recommendation of the board in the case of each committed 3 offender, the director may authorize such person, under prescribed 4 conditions, to:
+83-184 (1) When the conduct, behavior, mental attitude, and conditions indicate that a person committed to the department and the general society of the state will be benefited, and there is reason to believe that the best interests of the people of the state and the person committed to the department will be served thereby, in that order, and upon the recommendation of the board in the case of each committed offender, the director may authorize such person, under prescribed conditions, to:

-5 (a) Visit a specifically designated place or places and return to 6 the same or another facility.
-An extension of limits may be granted to 7 permit a visit to a dying relative, attendance at the funeral of a 8 relative, the obtaining of medical services, the contacting of 9 prospective employers, or for any other reason consistent with the public 10 interest;-Or
+(a) Visit a specifically designated place or places and return to the same or another facility.
+An extension of limits may be granted to permit a visit to a dying relative, attendance at the funeral of a relative, the obtaining of medical services, the contacting of prospective employers, or for any other reason consistent with the public interest;-or workers, or be applied in skills, crafts, or trades in which there is a surplus of available gainful labor in the locality, or impair existing contracts for services; and (ii) The rates of pay and other conditions of employment will not be less than those paid or provided for work of similar nature in the locality in which the work is to be performed; or -

-(b) Work at paid employment or participate in a training program inthe community on a voluntary basis whenever:
+(b) Work at paid employment or participate in a training program in the community on a voluntary basis whenever:(i) Such paid employment will not result in the displacement of employed